MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-26-a-hat-and-coat-for-sherlock.markdown

 ![no-alignment]({{ '/images/IMG-4813.jpg' | absolute_url }})

-A few weeks ago, Violet posted the little Sherlock Holmes and his tiny violin and bow that she crocheted on Instagram.
+A few weeks ago, Violet posted the picture of the little Sherlock Holmes and his tiny violin and bow that she crocheted on Instagram.
 We were overwhelmed by the amount of very kind messages that we received and we listened to your suggestion of creating a Basil Rathbone amigurumi.

 We thought the simplest way to do so, particularly since some of our followers were already working on the wonderful pattern created by [Vilonal on Ravelry](https://www.ravelry.com/patterns/library/crocheted-consulting-detective), was to adapt it to go from Benedict Cumberbatch to Basil Rathbone.

 # Hair

-While you can follow the entire instructions of the head, torso, arms, and legs, you will have to change the hair.
+While you should follow the entire instructions for crocheting the head, torso, arms, and legs, you will have to change the hair.

 Your goal is to stitch strands of brown yarn in a sleek manner.
-I advise that you start with the hairline on the top of the forehead and going a bit towards the back as you reach the temples, then in front of the ears.
+I advise that you start with the hairline on the top of the forehead and going a bit towards the back as you reach the temples, then the sides in front of the ears.
 Finish with the hair at the back of the head.

 ![Hairline of Basil Rathbone](/images/IMG-4812.jpg)